isabella232/browser-console-test/README.md

 At NPR, we recently had to update all of our past graphics to faciltate the site's switch to `https`.
 We have introduced test capabilities to trim down the review process for this project -- but this functionality can and probably should be a part of our regular deployment.

-Our basic test functionality uses [selenium for python](http://selenium-python.readthedocs.io/) and [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to launch and validate the deployment url for a graphic or multiple graphics.
+Our basic test functionality uses [selenium for python](http://selenium-python.readthedocs.io/) and [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to launch and extract console logging from the browser.
 The process makes a screenshot of the Chrome page and writes a log of the warnings, errors and ```console.log()``` statements that we may find.

 * Selenium is included in our `requirements.txt`.